 I recommend Everything DiSC Workplace.
 It will give you a clear overview of your style along with insights about your strengths and where you need to stretch.
 The assessment doesn’t take long and uses adaptive testing to get the best results.
 It’s a trusted instrument and popular with coaches and trainers because it’s easily understood, personalized, and has been validated through rigorous studies.

 If you’re looking for career guidance, I recommend an interest inventory or an assessment designed for this purpose (such as Strong Interest Inventory).
 However, Everything DiSC Workplace will give you a great answer for the “tell me about yourself” question sometimes posed by interviewers.
 It will also give you insight into the environment where it’s easier for you to work, but it won’t tell you if you’ll enjoy a particular job or industry.

 If you’re looking for a 360 review tool, then I suggest using Everything DiSC 363 for Leaders.

 Team retreats are popular in many organization and a great time to introduce or return to discussion about how best to communicate and work with each other.
 Again, I recommend Everything DiSC Workplace.
 Teams can share their profiles and gain insights into each other’s priorities, their motivations, and ways of working.
 The Workplace profile devotes four pages specifically to strategies to increase your effectiveness with each style, as well as additional pages about each style.

 There are also many other products available to team trainers and managers.
-If you have real problems on the team, I suggest using The Five Behaviors of a Cohesive Team which has a DiSC assessment built in.
+If you have real problems on the team, I suggest using The Five Behaviors Team Development which has a DiSC assessment built in.
 It works best after a team has been introduced to the DISC model or has already taken Everything DiSC Workplace.
 It then moves on to explore issues of trust, conflict, accountability, commitment and getting results.